ChrisWhealy/wasm_sha256/README.md

 ## Local Execution

-Currently, the SHA256 digest of the test string `"ABCD"` is calculated
+Currently, the SHA256 digest of the hardcoded test string `"ABCD"` is calculated:

 ```bash
 $ node main.js